-Let $\mathbf{y}t$ denote the set of M variables that are believed to be cointegrated.
-Step one of either analysis is to establish that the variables are indeed integrated to the same order.
+Let y_t denote the set of M variables that are believed to be cointegrated.
+Step one of either analysis is to establish that the variables are indeed integrated to the same If the evidence suggests that the variables are integrated to different orders or not at all, then the specification of the model should be reconsidered.

-The Dickey-Fuller tests discussed in Section 21.2.4 can be used for this purpose.
-If the evidence suggests that the variables are integrated to different orders or not at all, then the specification of the model should be reconsidered.
+order.
+The Dickey-Fuller tests discussed in Section.
+22.2.4 can be used for this purpose.